Milk Wood Lodges Wnion Wood

 Wnion Wood is owned and personally run by Phil Thompson who also own Milk Wood & Milk Wood Bach Each log cabin, although very similar from the exterior is unique in its interior design.
 Furnished in boutique style, simple and understated with the emphasis on comfort.
 Your weekend break or holiday should be a home from home experience with great quality beds and beautiful surroundings.
 Each lodge has its own garden, the owners live close by on this exclusive small unique complex of private residential log cabin homes

-Bedrooms are equipped with clock/radios and hairdryers The large Hot tub is available all year round , bring your own towels for tub use or you can hire extra towels at a small charge.
+Bedrooms are equipped with clock/radios and hairdryers The large Hot tub is available all year round , bring your own towels for tub.

 Sony 32 inch TV, Blu Ray, Amp, Mission Speakers